Menu

 • Drive to Porto Alegre.

-Sunday 25 February – Sao Tomé – Northern Part
+Saturday 20 February – São Tomé – Northern Part

-• Highlight: We visit the largest plantation in the country, which used to be the biggest cocoa producer.
+• We visit the Roca Agostinho Neto plantation, which used to be the biggest cocoa producer.
 Nowadays the plantation is partly working and families relocated to live on the plantation.

-• Continue towards the Atlantic with a stop at the Blue Lagoon Beach.
-It sounds as exotic as it is!
+• Continue towards the Atlantic with a stop at the Blue Lagoon Beach (Lagao Azul).
+A beautiful small beach.